Elliot-Chan-120/NanoMaker/README.md

 When presented with a chemical compound, it will say: "the protein cage surrounding this molecule should look like this".
-It then generates a series of spherical coordinate vectors corresponding to an undefined amino acid's alpha carbon's placement relative to the chemical compound's centroid (geometric center).
+It then generates a series of spherical coordinate vectors corresponding to an undefined amino acid's alpha carbon's placement relative to the chemical compound's centroid.

 note: alpha carbon = main carbon of amino acid